jtolj/bugsnag/README.md

 ------------

 1. Register for an account at http://bugsnag.com.
-2. Download the Bugsnag client (https://github.com/bugsnag/bugsnag-php/archive/v2.5.4.zip)
-   and extract the file under sites/all/libraries.
-3. Download and enable this module.
+2. Download and enable this module.

 Configuration